doriordan/skuber/README.md

+# NOTE: This branch (for release 2.0 of skuber) is a work in progress!

 # Skuber

 Skuber is a Scala client library for [Kubernetes](http://kubernetes.io).
 It provides a fully featured, high-level and strongly typed Scala API for managing Kubernetes cluster resources (such as Pods, Services, Deployments, ReplicaSets, Ingresses  etc.) via the Kubernetes REST API server.